CNL Healthcare Properties II closed to new investors on Oct. 1, 2018.

 The per share amount of distributions on Class A, Class T and Class I shares will differ because of the timing of certain class-specific expenses.
-Specifically, distributions on Class T shares and Class I shares will be lower than distributions on Class A shares because the REIT is required to pay ongoing distribution and servicing fees with respect to the Class T shares and Class I shares, these fees are not applicable to Class A shares.
+Specifically, distributions on Class T shares and Class I shares will be lower than distributions on Class A shares because the REIT is required to pay ongoing distribution and servicing fees with respect to the Class T shares and Class I shares.
+These fees are not applicable to Class A shares.

+CNL Healthcare Properties II intends to qualify and elect REIT tax status for the taxable year ending Dec.
+31, 2017 or the first year of material operations.
 If the REIT fails to maintain its qualification as a REIT for any taxable year, it will be subject to federal income tax and net earnings available for investment or distributions would be reduced.